 Other reasons could vary.
 It’s possible you can’t stand your bank’s mobile app or website.
 Maybe their customer service is horrible.
 Or you’re moving out of your bank’s area of operation and need something closer to your new home.

 For some, the temptation of sign-up bonuses and rewards is a big draw.
 These can be everything from cash bonuses, free items such as iPads, or promises of no fees and better rates for your first year.
-One example is this offer from Bank of Montreal that will earn you a bonus of $100 when you open a new Plus chequing account with them online.
-Another is this one from Scotiabank that promises an interest rate of 1.80% for a limited time when you open a MomentumPLUS savings account.
+One example is this offer from Bank of Montreal that will earn you a bonus of up to $350 when you open a new Premium or Performance chequing account with them online.
+Another is this one from CIBC that promises a bonus rate of 1.25% when you sign up for an eAdvantage savings account.

 Whatever the inspiration, you deserve a bank that will meet your needs.
 But what are they?